bh-1996/laravel-Api-With-Passport/README.md

 # Laravel-Api-With-Passport

 Laravel API with Passport Authentication This repository contains a sample API built with Laravel, showcasing how to implement OAuth2 authentication using Laravel Passport.
-The project includes user registration, login, and secured endpoints accessible only with valid tokens.
+The project includes user registration, login, and secured endpoints accessible only with valid tokens.Also add event listen to user created and post created.

 ## Features